Note from the President

 Every year we look forward to coming together to share ideas and hear amazing keynote speakers at the North Dakota Kindergarten Conference.
-This coming year will be no exception as we plan another "virtual" conference.
+This coming year will be no exception as we finally plan a Face-2-Face conference.

 Click on the link below to download a PDF of our current or past Newsletters.